Back to Podcast Guides

 Diagnose whether you are leaving the default path or just repainting it

 A pseudo-path often feels exciting because it has the aesthetics of freedom while preserving the mechanics of compulsion.
-You may have left the office, changed industries, launched a project, or started working for yourself — but your body still behaves as if your worth is on trial.
+You may have left the office, changed industries, launched a project, or started working for yourself, but your body still behaves as if your worth is on trial.

-Paul describes people leaving full-time jobs to start businesses only to build “a cage” that becomes even more constricting.
+Paul describes people leaving full-time jobs to start businesses only to build "a cage" that becomes even more constricting.
 The trap is not entrepreneurship itself.
-The trap is bringing the same fuel source into a new container: endless busy motion, metrics, goals, outcomes, productivity, and the belief that checked boxes equal a life.2
+The trap is bringing the same fuel source into a new container: endless busy motion, metrics, goals, outcomes, and the belief that checked boxes equal a life.

 Signal Possible default-path residue Better question